 Once these triggers are known, there are two ways to go about it.
 The first is to limit exposure.
 This could mean muting certain accounts, setting screen time limitations, or skipping some social events that are too emotionally taxing.
 The second is to prepare mentally for unavoidable triggers, maybe by setting an intention before an event or developing a positive mantra to repeat during these moments.

-2. Choose Role Models Wisely
+2. Choose Role Models Who Inspire, Not Intimidate

 Role models can be a double-edged sword.
 On the one hand, they can inspire and motivate, serving as living proof of what's possible.
 On the other hand, they can intimidate and demoralize if they seem to represent unattainable success.
 So it's crucial to choose role models carefully.
 Ask whether these individuals spark genuine motivation or simply ignite feelings of inadequacy.
 Do their life paths seem interesting and exciting, or do they just seem better in a way that fosters envy?